Greyhounds are required, when in public, to have a muzzle securely fixed to their mouths.

 Racing greyhounds being raced, trained or exercised on private land are exempt from having to wear a muzzle.

-Greyhounds adopted through the Greyhounds as Pets SA are exempt from wearing muzzles, as they have passed an accredited behavioural assessment and have a green collar to signify this exemption.
-If you have adopted a greyhound directly from its trainer or breeder, it will be required to be muzzled in public.
+Greyhounds retired from racing and adopted through Greyhounds As Pets (GAP) are exempt from wearing muzzles, once they have passed an accredited behavioural assessment and have a green collar to signify this exemption.
+The greyhound's Dogs and Cats Online profile will have a record indicating the greyhound is exempt from the muzzle requirement.

 The Board has a policy for approving muzzle exemptions for greyhounds outside of Greyhounds As Pets (GAP).